Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Weekend Fishing Forecast

-Tournament activity is minimal this weekend, meaning less fishing pressure on popular spots.
-This presents an excellent opportunity to target high-traffic areas that typically receive heavy pressure.
+Tournament activity remains light this time of year, meaning less fishing pressure on productive spots.
+This presents an excellent opportunity to explore high-traffic areas that typically see heavy angling pressure during peak summer months.

 Live Fishing Activity Heat Map

-Primary hotspots this week include Seven Points Marina (stripers), Hawn's Bridge (largemouth), and the dam area (mixed species).
-Secondary areas showing increased activity include Shy Beaver Creek and Snyder's Run.
+Primary hotspots showing concentrated activity include Seven Points Marina (stripers), Hawn's Bridge (mixed bass species), and the dam area (deep water predators).
+Secondary areas with increasing reports include James Creek confluence, Shy Beaver Creek upper reaches, and the 994 bridge vicinity.

 Understanding Raystown Lake's Unique Fishery